TAMPA BAY INNOVATION CENTER LAUNCHES STARTUP ACCELERATOR FOR MACHINE LEARNING, ARTIFICIAL INTELLIGENCE, & DATA SCIENCE

 In 2021, industry researcher Gartner projected that by 2025, the artificial intelligence market would reach $134.8B (USD) with an annual growth rate of just over 31%.
 More recently, the market research report, Big Ideas 2023, authored by analysts at ARK Invest, stated that “Artificial Intelligence is the most important catalyst, its velocity cascading through all other technologies.”
 This next TBIC accelerator cohort will focus on assisting early-stage startups that have novel, scalable solutions for data and software that will power the emerging AI landscape.
 This may include solutions that leverage technologies, including machine learning, natural language processing, computer vision, language models, and neural networks.

-“We are excited to announce this new program which, given the interest in data analytics and artificial intelligence, we expect will be highly sought after by companies bringing new products to market,” stated Tonya Elmore, president & CEO of the Tampa Bay Innovation Center.
+“We are excited to announce this new program which, given the interest in data analytics and artificial intelligence, we expect will be highly sought after by companies bringing new products to market,” stated Chris Paradies, TBIC chair.
 In addition to these corporate partners, TBIC is supported by Pinellas County Economic Development, Tampa Bay Ventures, Fulcrum Equity Partners, Kyle Taylor and the St. Petersburg Downtown Partnership.

 The TBIC accelerator, which is slated to begin in mid-August, consists of weekly workshops, mentoring, and ongoing customer validation research.
 The program was designed to evolve early-stage tech startup ideas into revenue-producing, job-generating companies.
 Previous TBIC accelerator cohorts have focused on products for the general enterprise, cyber security, blockchain, medical technology, advanced manufacturing, climate, and clean tech, agtech, mental health, fintech, IoT and others.